hyurl/context-throttle/README.md

     - `cb` After test, this function will be called with potential error and `pass` argument indicates test succeed or failed.
 - `gc(cb: () => void): void` Garbage collection implementation.
 Unlike many
-    session storage, the gc here is started and recycled by the throttle function instead by the storage itself, the storage just needs to notify the throttle function once it finishes gc and doesn't care where and when gc method is being called.
-Since the throttle function will not care if there is any error during gc, so no error is passed to the callback function, the gc itself must handle any potential errors.
+    session storage, the GC here is started and recycled by the throttle function instead by the storage itself, the storage just needs to notify the throttle function once it finishes GC and doesn't care where and when `gc()` method is being called.
+Since the throttle function will not care if there is any error during GC, so no error is passed to the callback function, the GC itself must handle any potential errors.

 In `express()` and `koa()` favors, there is an additional property that could be set in options: